Enable Salesforce Knowledge

 After you, your agents, and your customers experience Salesforce Knowledge, you’ll probably never even consider hiding its awesomeness.
 But should you need to, simply uncheck the View Articles, Edit Articles, and Manage Salesforce Knowledge profile permissions.

 Ready to take the plunge?
-Remember, once you go Knowledge, you never go back!
+Remember, once you turn on Knowledge, you can't turn it off.

 - From Setup, type Knowledge into the Quick Find box.